The Intelligence of Returning to What Matters

 It was doing what mattered, and doing it well.

-You can’t pour from an empty cup of joy.
+You don’t pour from an empty cup of joy.

 You refill it when you return to yourself.

-I thought clarity came from effort.
-From getting things done, proving I could handle anything, and holding it all together with a smile and a spreadsheet.
+I used to believe clarity came from effort.
+From proving I could handle anything.
+From staying in motion and holding it all together with a smile and a spreadsheet.

-Clarity arrived when I finally slowed down enough to hear myself.
+Clarity arrived when I slowed down enough to hear myself.

-When I realized that what I called “resilience” was often just exhaustion dressed up as strength.
+What I had been calling resilience was often exhaustion dressed up as strength.

 “What are your core values?”

-It wasn’t that I didn’t have values.
-It’s that I hadn’t given them language, presence, or permission to lead.
+It wasn’t that I lacked values.
+It was that I hadn’t given them language or permission to lead.

-When you can’t name what matters, the world will name it for you.
+When you can’t name what matters, the world will happily name it for you.

 They grounded me before I acted.

-And this is exactly what I did last weekend.
+This is what I returned to last weekend.

-When I wanted to push through, I paused.
+When I felt the urge to push, I paused.

-When I wanted to “just get it done,” I asked what my values had to say.
+When I wanted to “just get it done,” I checked what my values had to say.

-That pause, as an act of return, was a regenerative decision.
-It was Creative Adaptive Intelligence in real time.
+That pause reflected Creative Adaptive Intelligence in real time.

 Ever wondered what happens after you name what matters?